Back to School Sale

 The assumption that queen-size bunk beds belong only in rental properties ignores the real-life living situations families face every day.
 Permanent homes deal with space constraints, changing household compositions, and the need for flexible sleeping arrangements just as much as any Airbnb.

-Here are five compelling reasons why queen over queen bunk beds make practical sense for residential living.
+Here are four situations where queen over queen bunk beds can make practical sense for residential living.

 Multigenerational Living Becomes More Comfortable